Rodent Control Tips

 - Burrows dug in the landscaping or under the foundation.

 - Sounds such as gnawing, clawing, climbing in walls and squeaks.

 Rodent-proof Your Home

-- Seal all holes, cracks and entryways around pipes, cables and wires with course steel wool or wire screen that the rodents cannot chew through.
+- Seal or screen all holes, cracks and entryways around pipes, cables and wires with course steel wool, wire screen or other suitable caulking materials that the rodents cannot chew through.
 Holes as small as 1/4 inch will allow entry into a building.
 Concrete may be used to prevent rodents from burrowing under the foundation.

 - Ensure all doors, windows and screens fit tightly.
 Repair or replace any damaged screens.
 Garage doors may be sealed using weather stripping.

 - Cover the gnawed edges of entryways with sheet metal to prevent further chewing.